See what the IHS Markit Score report has to say about American Eagle Outfitters Inc.

 ETF/Index ownership | Positive

 ETF activity is positive.
-Over the last month, ETFs holding AEO are favorable, with net inflows of $4.35 billion.
-Additionally, the rate of inflows is increasing.
+Over the last month, growth of ETFs holding AEO is favorable, with net inflows of $7.53 billion.
+This is among the highest net inflows seen over the last one-year and the rate of additional inflows appears to be increasing.

 PMI by IHS Markit | Positive